 For an Easter version of Mock Buckeyes, divide the dough balls into small egg-shapes.
 After dipping each candy into the chocolate and chilling, wrap in colored foil.

 Makes about 30 candies.

-Original "Buckeyes" are peanut butter balls dipped in chocolate.
+Buckeyes are traditionally peanut butter balls partially covered in chocolate to leave a light patch at the top to resemble the nut of the Ohio buckeye tree.
 This version can be made safe for peanut allergy, milk allergy and soy allergy.

 Commercially available sunflower seed butter may contain soy.
 If avoiding soy, you can make your own Sunflower Seed Butter